 Main Entrance and Reception

-Reception is located at the back of the house between drop off points A and B. There are 11 curved steps (15cm high) leading down to reception.
+Reception is located at the front of the house at the drop off point.
+There are 11 curved steps (15cm high) leading down to reception.

 Unfortunately, due to the restrictions of the site and the old buildings none of our cottages are suitable for wheel chair users or for those for whom steps present a major problem.